-There are also a number of 50-hour and 35-hour modules available for Continuing Professional Development (CPD).
+There are also a number of 50-hour modules available for Continuing Professional Development (CPD).
 There are no entry requirements for these modules and you may register and commence studying immediately.

 Once you register for an individual module, you will receive a letter of registration and a pack containing all the materials you need (e.g. learning notes, readings and textbooks).
-Access to the VLE is limited for 35-hour and 50-hour modules.
+Access to the VLE is limited for 50-hour modules.

 If you successfully complete the assessment we will send you a Certificate of Achievement, which notes the number of study hours required for the module.